 Are you a skilled reader?

 Many people think of reading as a finite skill like riding bike.
 Once you figure out how to balance and pedal and get some experience you can ride any bike for the rest of your life.
 But reading is not like that.
+There are some basic reading skills that advanced readers unconsciously use that improves comprehension.

 Reading is a skill more like playing the piano.
 Just because someone could teach me how to press a set pattern of keys, I might be able to play “Twinkle Twinkle Little Star” but that doesn’t mean I know how to play the piano and am ready to take on Beethoven.
 Reading is a progressive skill that takes time and effort.
 Skilled readers develop cognitive strategies over time to enable them to read more challenging material and understand it.
 Weak readers tend to use guessing as their primary strategy.
 If you have read a passage and understood each individual word but really did not understand what those words as a collection meant, you may be a weak reader who needs to practice more (an hour a day—just like the piano).